16parmindersingh/Data-Analytics-Portfolio/HR-Analytics-Dashboard/README.md

 # HR Analytics Dashboard 📊👥

 ## Project Overview
-This project involves creating an **HR Analytics Dashboard** using **Power BI** to analyze employee data and uncover insights into workforce dynamics.
-The dashboard focuses on key HR metrics such as **attrition rates**, **employee demographics**, and **job role performance**, helping organizations identify factors contributing to employee turnover and improve retention strategies.
+This project involves creating an **HR Analytics Dashboard** using **Power BI** to analyze employee data and generate MIS reports for strategic HR management.
+The dashboard focuses on key HR metrics such as **attrition rates**, **employee demographics**, and **job role performance**, serving as a decision-support tool to identify factors contributing to employee turnover and enhance retention strategies.

-This project showcases my skills in **data visualization**, **business intelligence**, and **dashboard creation** using Power BI.
-It’s a practical example of how I can transform raw HR data into actionable insights for human resource management.
+This project showcases my skills in **data visualization**, **management reporting**, and **dashboard creation** using Power BI.
+It’s a practical example of how I can transform raw HR data into actionable insights for management-ready HR systems.

 ---